Amateur Photographer verdict

 Frame-filling close up of a Hot Wheels car, using the main camera and 2x super res zoom.
 Photo: Joshua Waller

-The selfie camera is a 13MP unit, with fixed focus, and portrait mode is available.
+The selfie camera is a 13MP unit, with fixed focus, and portrait mode available.
 This automatically blurs the background, and does a relatively good job of cutting out the subject, without making too much mess of the hair.

 Google Pixel 7a portrait taking with the 13MP selfie-camera, portrait mode blurs the background.
 Photo: Joshua Waller